manabu-hirano/RanSAP/README.md

 ## Contents of the dataset

-Large CSV files are compressed in Zip; you can unzip all the files using unzip-all.sh.
+Some large CSV files are compressed in Zip; you can unzip all the files using unzip-all.sh.
 The following list is the output of list-contents.sh.

 ```
 ===================